jdeschamps/EMU/README.md

 # Build your own EMU UI

+#### Guide

+[The EMU guide](https://github.com/jdeschamps/EMU-guide) offers both a description of EMU menus for users and a programming guide for implementing your own EMU plugin.

 #### Tutorial

-[Tutorial for Eclipse Windows Builder]( https://github.com/jdeschamps/EMU-tutorial ): a detailed walk through on how to easily assemble an EMU user interface using drag and drop software.
+[Tutorial for Eclipse Windows Builder]( https://github.com/jdeschamps/EMU-guide/tutorial): a detailed walk through on how to easily assemble an EMU user interface using drag and drop software.

 #### Examples

-[EMU examples](https://github.com/jdeschamps/EMU-examples): these projects include an empty base project, a simple UI for controlling lasers and a filterwheel and an interface for a commercial laser.
+[EMU examples](https://github.com/jdeschamps/EMU-guide/examples): these projects include an empty base project, a simple UI for controlling lasers and a filterwheel and an interface for a commercial laser.

 #### htSMLM

 The Ries lab is using its own EMU plugin to control its automated localization microscopes: [htSMLM](https://github.com/jdeschamps/htSMLM).
 This plugin is more advanced than the examples and can be used to explore more complex behaviours.

-#### Going further

-For more details, read the [guide]() or the [javadoc]().